SouperSalamander/ot-harjoitustyo/dokumentaatio/usageinstructions.md

 # Usage Instructions

+The first thing to do is download the program from the release `loppupalautus` found in the `README` file.
+Then run `poetry install`.

+To start the program, run `poetry run invoke start`.

 ### First time user:

 When using the program for the first time the user will be required to make an account.
 To do this, pick an available username and a password containing both a letter and a number.